pattusdev/Network-Virtualization-DHCP-Telnet-SSH-FTP-SAMBA-/RedHat, XP Client Hosts.md

-### INSTALLING CLIENTS MACHINES: REDHAT CLIENT AND TWO XP CLIENT MACHINES
+### INSTALLING CLIENTS MACHINES: REDHAT CLIENT AND TWO XP CLIENT MACHINES Also Testing!!
 - I know you like easy way but ain’t a fan of cloning so, I strongly recommend you install red hat client as we installed red hat server the only difference is on hostname we use client